AudaxLudos/suitable-star-systems/README.md

 # SUITABLE STAR SYSTEMS
-A mod for starsector that adds star systems to different constellations near the core worlds, star systems are overpowered and is meant to speed up colony phase or midgame/endgame.
+A mod for starsector that adds star systems to different constellations near the core worlds, star systems are customised to speed up colony phase or mid-game/end-game.

+## Credits
+<strong>Starsector community</strong>: for many resources in regard to modding and spriting.
+<strong>Alex and Co</strong>: for making a great game and community.